-The Child Family and School Psychology Student Association (CFSPSA) is composed of CFSP students across cohorts as well as a faculty advisor that attends the majority of meetings.
-The association meets at least monthly to discuss issues relevant school psychology as a whole, as well as specifically to the CFSP program.
-The CFSPSA's tasks include: planning CFSP social events, helping to coordinate professional conference attendance, and supporting CFSP students throughout the program.
-All CFSP students can attend the meetings and are encouraged to become involved in any way that they can.
-Typically through the student association, student mentors in the second and third year program are assigned to first year students.
-Further, each year there are opportunities to be elected as specific positions within the association (e.g. president, treasurer, social chair, representatives to NASP, representatives to COESA, representatives to GSAC, and a faculty liaison).
+The Child Family and School Psychology Student Association (CFSPSA) are composed of CFSP students across cohorts as well as a faculty advisor who attends the majority of meetings.
+The association meets at least monthly to discuss issues relevant school psychology as a whole, as well as specifically to the CFSP Program.
+The CFSPSA's tasks include: planning CFSP social events, helping to coordinate professional conference attendance, and supporting CFSP students throughout the Program.
+All CFSP students can attend the meetings and are encouraged to become involved in any way that they wish.
+Typically, through the student association, student mentors in the second and third year Program are assigned to first year students.
+Further, each year there are opportunities to be elected to specific positions within the association (e.g. president, treasurer, social chair, representatives to NASP, representatives to COESA, representatives to GSAC, and a faculty liaison).
 Please view the CFSP portfolio at http://portfolio.du.edu/CFSPSA for more information.